 It’s the BSA’s fourth and newest high-adventure base.
 It’s located at the Summit Bechtel Reserve in West Virginia.

-High adventure at SBR comes in three main flavors:
+High-adventure at SBR comes in two flavors:

 This is the sampler platter.

 It’s the only program that lets you try all SBR’s high-adventure activities: skateboarding, BMX, archery, high ropes courses, climbing, mountain biking, canopy tours and an aquatic activity (kayaking and stand-up paddleboarding or whitewater rafting).
 Each group will perform a half-day service project and get a thrilling ride down the 3,100-foot Big Zip.

 Trek programs take advantage of one of the greatest natural resources in the eastern United States: the New River Gorge.
 Scouts and Venturers will camp in the heart of the Appalachian Mountains either along the river or off the trail overlooking the gorge.